simi11111/ScaleViM-PDD/README.md

-The open source code is the original unorganized code, which is being accelerated.
-The code is based on EfficientViM, and we thank this excellent work, https://github.com/mlvlab/EfficientViM
+The open source code is the original unorganized code, and the more standardized code is being organized at an accelerated pace.
+Our work is based on EfficientViM.
+Thanks for this excellent work, https://github.com/mlvlab/EfficientViM